wilson-lab/nat-tech/README.md

 #converts a hemibrain neuron into a .nrrd file (to compare to a light-level image image)
 hemibrain_to_nrrd()

-#converts a flywire neuron into a .nrrd file (to compare to a light-level image image)
+#converts a specific flywire neuron (from its flywire id) into a .nrrd file (to compare to a light-level image image)
 flywireid_to_nrrd()

 #writes the cmtk registration command based on the Registration file location